Standards

 6.6 Provides ongoing constructive feedback to team members about professional practices.

-7. Standard 7.
+6.7 Collaborates with families and other team members to support successful transition to next setting. - Standard 7.
 Engages in Professional Development.
 The IECE educator engages in self-evaluation of professional practices and implements a professional development plan to improve his/her performance.

 Performance Criteria: The extent to which the IECE educator: